supergilbert/debootstrapmgr/README.md

     Chroot commands

-      pc-debootstrap  Use debootstrap to generate a default pc chroot rpi-debootstrap Use debootstrap to generate a default rpi chroot (Need armhf architecture dpkg --print-foreign-architectures)
+      pc-chroot       Use debootstrap to generate a default pc chroot rpi-chroot      Use debootstrap to generate a default rpi chroot (Need armhf architecture dpkg --print-foreign-architectures)
       chroot-exec     Exec command in a chroot disabling its service start chroot          Run chroot (in the specified directory) and disabling its